10 of the Most Important HR Best Practices You Need to Follow in 2025

 - Overtime

-When HR practices and HR activities are aligned, HR departments can thrive, and your company benefits.
-Optimum human resources involve an understanding and integrated approach to HR practices and HR activities.
+When HR practices and activities align, HR departments can thrive, and your company benefits.
+Optimum human resources management involves an understanding and integrated approach to HR practices and activities.

-Once you’ve determined your primary requirements, you’ll want to ensure the platform includes standard HR features, such as:
+The best HR strategies are backed by comprehensive HR technology.
+Once you’ve determined your primary requirements—for example, get your payroll in order or have a greater oversight of recruitment—you’ll want to ensure the platform includes standard HR features, such as:

 - Payroll